FC Bayern would benefit: does Nagelsmann go to Tuchel’s former club Chelsea?-breakinglatest.news-Breaking Latest News

 Is Julian Nagelsmann about to get his next job?
-Rumor has it that the ex-Bayern coach is at the top of Chelsea’s wish list.
+Rumor has it that talks between the ex-Bayern coach and Chelsea are progressing.
 FC Bayern would also benefit from a commitment to the Premier League club.

-After the dismissal of Graham Potter as Chelsea FC coach is wildly and fiercely speculated: Julian Nagelsmann should be the big favorite to succeed him.
-This is reported, among others, by the transfer expert Fabrizio Romano, who was the first to report Nagelsmann’s dismissal at Bayern.
-The Italian wrote on Twitter that England’s top club Chelsea had always seen Nagelsmann as an upcoming coach to keep an eye on.
+After Graham Potter dismissed as manager from Chelsea there is wild and heavy speculation: Julian Nagelsmann should be the big favorite to succeed him.
+This is reported, among other things, by the transfer expert Fabrizio Romano, who was also the first to report Nagelsmann’s dismissal at Bayern, on Tuesday.
+Now Romano is following up: talks between the coach and Chelsea began on Tuesday and are set to continue today.

 The name Nagelsmann is also traded in the English media.
 The tabloid “The Sun” claims that interim coach Bruno Saltor should train the Blues until the end of this season after Potter has been released.
 The football club now wants to think very carefully about the next step, wrote “The Guardian”, and Nagelsmann plays a prominent role in the thoughts.
 Before Potter, the new FCB coach and Nagelsmann successor in Munich Thomas Tuchel was a trainer at Chelsea.